Suspect in leak probe talked about God, guns and war secrets - World News

 Local police on Thursday had blocked off the street in front of a home listed as belonging to his family.

-The person who spoke to the AP says Teixeira was an observant Christian who often spoke of God and prayed with members of the chat group.
+The person who spoke to the AP says “the O.G.” — who he acknowledged Thursday was Teixeira — was an observant Christian who often spoke of God and prayed with members of the chat group.

 While he was enlisted, Teixeira opposed many of the priorities of the U.S. government and denounced the military “since it was run by the elite politicians,” the person said, adding that he didn't know why Teixeira had signed up in the first place.